Edwardthe1rst/Rogue-Trader-Wiki/wikis/starship-combat-rules.md

 Zero gravity is considered [Difficult Terrain](combat-special-circumstances.md), meaning that the movement of characters is halved while in it, and if they attempt to [Charge](rules-combat-overview.md) or [Run](rules-combat-overview.md), they must succeed with a Hard (-20) Agility Test or  drift  out  of  control (treat as [Falling](character-injury.md) [Prone](combat-special-circumstances.md)).
 Certain  factors  may  mitigate  this-a  Void  Born  character, for [Example](rules-tests.md), does not treat zero gravity as Difficult Terrain and  therefore  ignores  the  above  penalties.
 Additionally,  a character beginning a movement action in zero gravity must be adjacent to a floor, wall, ceiling, or other secure object, so he has something to push off from.

 *Source:* `Roguetrader Corerulebook, pages 213–225`

+# Space Combat

+The  pilot  endeavours  to  keep  his  opponent  locked  in  his gunsight, even if it makes himself an easier target.
+The pilot makes an opposed Challenging (+0) Pilot Test ,  with  one opposing flyer.
+If he succeeds, and is able to end his movement so that his flyer is able to target that opponent, all shooting from his flyer against the opponent that round gains a +20 bonus.
+All shooting directed at the pilot's flyer from anyone gains a +10 bonus until the beginning of the pilot's next round.

+*Source:* `Into the Storm, page 176`